-- maintained, including by avoiding where practicable and otherwise remedying or mitigating any adverse effects of new point source discharges to surface water on water quality or sediment quality so that would exacerbate the exceedance of those standards or sediment guidelines is, as a minimum, not exacerbated beyond the zone of reasonable mixing; and - 1a. maintained, including by avoiding, where reasonably practicable, or otherwise minimising any adverse effects on water quality or sediment quality from new discharges to land, new discharges to groundwater or new diffuse discharges to water so that the exceedance of those standards or sediment guidelines is, as a minimum, not exacerbated; and - 2. improved, including by requiring any application for the replacement of an expiring discharge permit, seeking a discharge permit for an existing but previously unconsented discharge, or seeking a different discharge permit for an existing activity, to demonstrate how and by when adverse effects will be avoided where reasonably practicable and otherwise remedied or mitigated, so that beyond the zone of reasonable mixing water quality will be improved to assist with meeting those standards or sediment guidelines (beyond the zone of reasonable mixing for point source discharges).
+- maintained, including by avoiding where practicable and otherwise remedying or mitigating any adverse effects of new point source discharges to surface water on water quality or sediment quality so that would exacerbate the exceedance of those standards or sediment guidelines is, as a minimum, not exacerbated beyond the zone of reasonable mixing; and - 1a. maintained, including by avoiding, where reasonably practicable, or otherwise minimising any adverse effects, including residual adverse effects, on water quality or sediment quality from new discharges to land, new discharges to groundwater or new diffuse discharges to water so that the exceedance of those standards or sediment guidelines is, as a minimum, not exacerbated; and - 2. improved, including by requiring any application for the replacement of an expiring discharge permit, seeking a discharge permit for an existing but previously unconsented discharge, or seeking a different discharge permit for an existing activity, including a variation under ss 127-129 RMA which do not involve a new discharge, to demonstrate how and by when adverse effects will be avoided where reasonably practicable and otherwise remedied or mitigated, so that beyond the zone of reasonable mixing water quality will be improved to assist with meeting those standards or sediment guidelines (beyond the zone of reasonable mixing for point source discharges).